-An overall decrease in total expenditure of -3.53% was realised in 2019 as compared to an increase of 20.25% in 2018.
-This is attributable to a combination of the salary increases year on year and the filling of vacancies during the current financial year; and contracted services costs.
-Employees and councillor's remuneration costs increased by 10.88% during the 2018/2019 financial year whilst the increase was 28.42% in 2018.
-Figure 39 below illustrates operating expenditure over a period of three (3) years.
+The increase is attributable to a combination of the salary increases year on year and the filling of vacancies during the current financial year.
+This type of expenditure contributes 29.20% to the current total expenditure.
+Employees and councillors remuneration costs has increased by 11.12% during the current financial year whilst the increase was 10.88% in 2020.